 Pathway to Sobriety takes a truly holistic approach: Work starts to heal the body and earns a place for Pathway men to start healing the mind and spirit.
 All participants receive individual and group counseling from certified professionals as well as room and board as part of the program.
 Detoxification in a medical facility is a pre-requisite to acceptance to Pathway.
 In addition, all applicants are screened and interviewed before admittance.

-For more information about Pathway to Sobriety, please email Don Shannon.
+For more information about Pathway to Sobriety, please email the Pathway program.